ersohnstyne/neverball-docs/Entities.md

 Key    | Description
 -------|------------
 radius | The ball radius in meters.
 The default radius is "0.25".
+Values can't be negative.
 In Neverputt, this should be set to "0.0625".

 ## info_player_checkpoint